English saddle

-English saddles are used to ride horses in English riding disciplines throughout the world.
+English saddles are saddles used to ride horses in English riding disciplines throughout the world.
 The discipline is not limited to England, the United Kingdom in general or other English-speaking countries.
 This style of saddle is used in all of the Olympic and International Federation for Equestrian Sports (FEI) equestrian disciplines, except for the newly approved FEI events of equestrian vaulting and reining.
 Most designs were specifically developed to allow the horse freedom of movement, whether jumping, running, or moving quickly across rugged, broken country with fences.
 Unlike the western saddle or Australian Stock Saddle, there is no horn or other design elements that stick out above the main tree of the saddle.

 Construction

 The English saddle is based on a solid tree, over which webbing, leather and padding materials are added.
 Traditionally, the tree of an English saddle is built of laminated layers of high quality wood, reinforced with steel underneath the front arch, and around the rear underside of the tree from quarter to quarter.
 The sides of the tree that run horizontally along the horse's back are known as bars.
 Many modern trees are made with spring steel running from front to rear between the bars.
 These trees are somewhat flexible and are known as "spring trees," with the degree of flexibility varying from saddle to saddle.
 More recently, saddle manufacturers are using various materials to replace wood and create a synthetic molded tree (some still using spring steel and a steel gullet plate).
 Synthetic materials vary widely in quality.
 Polyurethane trees are often very well-made, but some very cheap saddles are made with fiberglass trees that are not so durable.

 Leather is added on all sides of the tree to create the seat, flaps and panels.
 Cowhide is usually used, though pigskin and other leathers are also seen.
 The panels on the underside of the saddle traditionally are stuffed with wool flock, which is still preferred and used on the highest quality saddles.
 Synthetic materials, including foam and fiberfill materials, are used on more moderately priced saddles, and one company currently sells a design that uses airtight sealed panels that are inflated with air.